 The microcontroller contains a low voltage reset circuit in order to monitor the supply voltage of the device and provide an MCU reset when the value falls below a certain predefined level.
 If the supply voltage of the device drops to within a range of $0.9V \sim V{LVR}$ such as might occur when changing the battery in battery powered applications, the LVR will automatically reset the device internally and the LVRF bit in the RSTFC register will also be set to 1.
-For a valid LVR signal, a low supply voltage, i.e., a voltage in the range between $0.9V \sim V{LVR}$ must exist for a time greater than that specified by $t{LVR}$ in the LVR Electrical Characteristics.
+For a valid LVR signal, a low supply voltage, i.e., a voltage in the range between $0.9V \sim V{LVR}$ must exist for a time greater than that specified by t{LVR} in the LVR Electrical Characteristics.
 If the low supply voltage state does not exceed this value, the LVR will ignore the low supply voltage and will not perform a reset function.
-If the LVS7~LVS0 bits are set to 01011010B, the LVR function is disabled.
-If the LVS7~LVS0 bits are changed to other values by environmental noise, the LVR will reset the device after a delay time, $t{SRESET}$ .
+If the LVS7~LVS0 bits are set to 01011010B, the LVR function is enabled with a fixed LVR voltage of 1.7V.
+If the LVS7~LVS0 bits are set to 10100101B, the LVR function is disabled.
+If the LVS7~LVS0 bits are changed to other values by environmental noise, the LVR will reset the device after a delay time, t{SRESET} .
 When this happens, the LRF bit in the RSTFC register will be set high.
 After power-on the register will have the value of 01011010B.